-Prerequisites: PSY 201, junior standing, or instructor's consent
+Prerequisites: PSY 201, and sophomore standing

 This course consists of a study of the nature and development of personality.

 PSY 451 Adventure Based Counseling

 Prerequisite: Psychology major or departmental approval

 This course introduces human relations workers to a wide spectrum of adventure activities and initiative problems, including specific technical skills for rigorous adventure-based events, such as rope course events.
 Emphasis is on developing the necessary leadership skills to conduct effective Adventure Based Counseling groups.
 Oral communication skills will be emphasized and evaluated.